pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 With less cover, criticism could finally take hold.
 When she later read that osteopathy is widely regarded as a pseudoscience, the label didn’t bounce off.
 It stuck.
 Scientific species, long kept at a distance, moved into terrain that had once excluded them.
 Coexistence gave way to conflict.
 She read everything — a private, week-long reckoning.
 By the end, homeopathy made no sense.
 It didn’t collapse from argument.
 It lost its shelter.

 Contradictions are everywhere.
 But conflict only matters when species meet.
 Minds don’t just integrate — they partition.
-They let contradictions take root — so long as the terrain stays undisturbed.
+Contradictions survive because the ecosystem allows it.
+Only disturbance forces a reckoning.